What is Disposable Income?

 Important Points to Note about Change in Disposable Income

-- If Disposable decreased household has less money to spend and save.
+- If Disposable decreases household has less money to spend and save.

 - If Disposable increased household have more money to spend and save and consumption increased.

 - This fluctuates as taxes and tax rates differ from country to country.

-- When Income changed it’s induced changed in consumption of Good and Services which is called induced consumption and it varies with the income.
+- When Income changed, it’s induced changes in consumption of Goods and Services, which is called induced consumption, and it varies with the income.

 - The fact state that change in permanent income of household leads to a change in consumption pattern of household, rather than changes in temporary Income.

-So from the above description, it is clear that disposable is the amounts available with individuals households after paying all government taxation.
+So from the above description, it is clear that disposable is the amount available to individuals’ households after paying all government taxation.
 This is for all citizens of the country is monitored by different government agencies for countries economy purposes and health of the economy.
 Nations continuously make efforts to increase or maintain disposable at a certain level as it is an important economic indicator for the nations.
-It has been observed that if the National Income of the country is higher than income is also higher.
-It is mainly depending on taxes and it fluctuates as taxes fluctuate.
-Personal Disposable Income is an important indicator for the nation’s economy and it determines the individual’s ability to consume goods and services.
+It has been observed that if the National Income of the country is higher, then income is also higher.
+It mainly depends on taxes, and it fluctuates as taxes fluctuate.
+Personal Disposable Income is an important indicator for the nation’s economy, and it determines the individual’s ability to consume goods and services.

 This amount is important for a household to spend it on a day to day necessities.
-Personal income in the United States in January 2019 was 15913.40 USD billion, and it increases to 15944.70 USD billion in February 2019.
+Personal income in the United States in January 2019 was 15913.40 USD billion, and it increased to 15944.70 USD billion in February 2019.
 Personal Disposable Income is averaged 5273.04 USD Billion in the United States from 1959 to 2019.